wentaoshang/NDN.JS/README.md

 * Fix bug in PublisherPublicKeyDigest.js.
 Digest length should be 256 bits since we are using SHA256 digest algorithm.
 * Rewrite all the test cases under js/test/ folder.
 Use HTML5 style for all the .html files.
 * Update make-js.js building tool.
 The compressed code is now called ndn.min.js while the uncompressed version is called ndn.js.
+* Remove Helper.js.
+User should always use ndn.min.js.